The government-funded greyhound racing industry

 Racing more important than the homeless

-In FY22 GRV received $17 million of taxpayer money. $1.5 million derived via the Victorian Racing Infrastructure Fund and $15.5 million via the point of consumption betting tax.
+In FY23 Greyhound Racing Victoria received $17.9 million of taxpayer money. $2.7 million derived via the Victorian Racing Infrastructure Fund and $15.2 million via the POCT.

-As part of the Inquiry into the 2023–24 Budget Estimates held in June 2023, Racing Minister Anthony Carbines was asked why the racing industry will get an extra $120 million per year which is four times the funding allocated to homelessness and housing services.
-He responded by saying that the racing industry employs 35,000 people across the state.
-This is a significant exaggeration with the 2021 ABS census showing 3120 people full time employed in the Victorian racing industry.
+As part of the Inquiry into the 2023–24 Budget Estimates held in June 2023, Racing Minister Anthony Carbines was asked why the Victorian racing industry will get an extra $120 million per year which is four times the funding allocated to homelessness and housing services.

 What Minister Carbines also failed to mention was that the Victorian racing industry is very adequately funded by the gambling industry.
-This amounted to over $500 million in FY23 alone with $54 million going to the greyhound racing industry.

 A loss making industry